CCI-MOC/hil/docs/rest_api.md

 Detach the network attached to `<hnic>`.
 The headnode must not have previously been started.

-* 404, if the headnode or hnic does not exist.
 * 409, if the headnode has already been started.

 ### list_project_headnodes